-Dramatic transformation from military post to one of America’s most visited park sites
+Milestone marks the transformation from military post to one of America’s most visited park sites.

 San Francisco, CA: (October 1, 2019) – Today marks 25 years since the U.S. Army marched out of the Presidio for the last time, and the storied military installation – whose founding pre-dates that of San Francisco – began its transformation into a beloved national park site.